Azure/azureml-examples/cli/assets/component/README.md

 ```
 ### Define optional inputs and default value in command component

-We also provide to specify the default value and whether input is option when define command component.
+We also provide capability to specify the default value and whether input is optional when defining command component.
 - Inputs with default value will take the default value if without value provided during runtime.
 - To make input work as optional, you need use `$[[command_with_optional_input]]` to embrace command line with optional input.
 And if inputs marked as optional and no value provide during runtime, this command line will ignore.